FlexDoc/XML - XSDDoc - FAQ

 <xs:documentation>

-Below is the modified XML schema.
+Below is the sample XML schema modified accordingly.
 The new XHTML-annotation is highlighted with the red background.
-The switch of the default namespace to XHTML within the
+The bounding of 'xhtml' prefix to XHTML namespace and using it is highlighted with yellow:

 <xs:documentation>